zebreus/rudelshopping/README.md

 # diyhrt
 This is a Diyhrt link collection, hosted on cloudflare pages.
+Its currently live on https://diyhrt.pages.dev